How to Set Up an Effective SEO Content Strategy in 4 Steps

 That way, when any piece of content in the cluster does well, the entire cluster gets a boost.

-Here is a short Hubspot video which explains the model.
+Here is a short Hubspot video that explains the model.

 3. Determine Which Keywords to Use

-Once you’ve clearly identified your target audience and developed your content buckets, the next step is to identify which keywords to incorporate in your content.
+Once you’ve identified your target audience and developed your content buckets, the next step is identifying which keywords to incorporate into your content.

-Remember, when it comes to SEO content, you’re actually writing for two audiences: your human customers, and the search engines they use.
-You want to develop your content so that it’s relevant to your customers’ search queries, but also ranks as high as possible on Google.
+Remember, when it comes to SEO content, you’re writing for two audiences: your human customers and the search engines they use.
+You want to develop your content so that it’s relevant to your customers’ search queries and ranks as high as possible on Google.